KalkiEshwarD/aegis/plan.md

 - View detailed analytics like download counts and user access lists

 #### Statistics:
-- Users can view their storage usage, including total used, original size (pre-deduplication), and savings percentage
+- Users can view their storage usage and file counts

 ### Non-Functional Requirements